SKEPTICISM – RICHARD H. POPKIN

 feeble reason, and prevents it raving to this extent."
 (Arnauld, in the Port-Royal

-similarly called the Pyrrhonists a sect of liars, since they could
+Logic, similarly called the Pyrrhonists a sect of liars, since they could

 not believe what they said.)
 Pascal portrayed man as both a natural and